Pine Mountain Settlement School

-A biography of Miss Melville, posted on CUNAverse, an online site which covers issues affecting credit unions and credit union history, describes her CUNEB activities:
+A biography of Miss Melville, posted on CUNAverse, an online site that covers issues affecting credit unions and credit union history, describes her CUNEB activities:

 [As a] field representative for the National Credit Union Extension Bureau (CUNEB), [Miss Melville] organized credit unions, primarily in the South (Kentucky and Tennessee) particularly among women’s groups, the poor, miners, postal workers, and railroad workers.
 She helped organize several leagues and chapters.
 Her service with the credit union movement was short-lived, but she nevertheless achieved much for CUNEB, including writing the first guide to credit union practice, Some Hints as to Usual Credit Union Practice, which ran through many editions and was the only publicity item for the movement for years.